UCKarl/UCKarl.github.io/interests.md

    First off, since salmon can be a freshwater fish, it is always frozen before anyone cooks it.
 Then, when you go to CostCo, you're getting.

-2. _Freeze the fish_:   To be safe, though, before you do anything with the salmon, freeze it.
+2. _Freezing the fish_:   To be safe, though, before you do anything with the salmon, freeze it.
 The particular strain of bacteria that you're trying to get rid of is.
 There are several ways to do it:

+3. _Preparing and flavoring_:  There are actually only a few essential ingredients that you need for preparation and the rest is optional.
+I've made it bare and with additional stuff, and unless your palate is very sensitive, the hint of dill or the extra stuff are nice, but not necessary to the basic

+4. _Cold smoking, various methodologies_:

      1. Liquid smoke (cheating, really)
      2. Low heat, coal grill-based